-E.1 Check Name Resolution
+D.1 Check Name Resolution

 MPI computing requires a proper name resolution mechanism, i.e., mapping of computer names to IPv4 addresses.
 This can either be a static mechanism (host file on each computer taking part in the simulation) or a setup using a DNS server.
-To check whether name resolution works and whether a network connection physically exists between two computers the following command can be used:8 ping <computer-name> where "<computer-name>" should be replaced by the name of the computer to which the connection should be tested, e.g., "ping comp1" will test the connection to a computer with the name "comp1".
+To check whether name resolution works and whether a network connection physically exists between two computers the following command can be used:7 where "<computer-name>" should be replaced by the name of the computer to which the connection should be tested, e.g., "ping comp1" will test the connection to a computer with the name "comp1".
 A reply from the remote computer should be displayed as result.
-If a DNS server is used for name resolution, the following commands can be used to check whether the DNS server sends the correct IPv4 address in reply to a computer name: